oli-clive-griffin/intro-to-technical-ai-safety-slides/transformer-review-exercises/exercises.md

 > [whatever_you_want, [0, 0, 0, 0], [0, 0, 0, 0], [1, 0, 0, 0]]

 where the output of the attention head when you have only a single vector can be whatever you'd like it to be.
-Likewise, if there is more than vector that is equal to the last vector, you can output whatever you'd like.
+Likewise, if there is more than one vector that is equal to the last vector, you can output whatever you'd like.

 You can set the internal dimensions of your attention head matrices to whatever